csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

 very long, or parts of very long, sound files.
 It is perhaps less well suited to playing back sound files where dense polyphony, multiple iterations and rapid random access to the file is required.
-In these situations reading from a function table (buffer) is preferable.[^1]

-[^1]: As this is a matter of speed, it depends both, on the complexity of
-      the csound file(s) you are running, and the speed of the hard disk.
+In these situations reading from a function table (buffer) is preferable.^[ As this is a matter of speed, it depends both, on the complexity of the csound file(s) you are running, and the speed of the hard disk.
-      A Solid State Disk is much faster than a traditional HDD, so a Csound file with a lot of *diskin* processes may run fine on a SSD which did not run on a HDD.
+A Solid State Disk is much faster than a traditional HDD, so a Csound file with a lot of *diskin* processes may run fine on a SSD which did not run on a HDD.]

 ### Sound File Name, Absolute or Relative Path